 Facebook launched the year prior to my high school graduation, guaranteeing that I’d never lose touch with my hometown friends.
 Now, 10+ years later, I know who got married, who has kids, and where everyone went on vacation this summer.

 Thanks to social media, things that once kept us from maintaining relationships—time, geography, and busy schedules—no longer separate us.

 Use social media to stay connected with the people who matter to you and your real estate business.

 DON’T let virtual relationships replace real-world relationships.

 The downside of social media is that we sometimes fail to spend time with those people in person.
 We let our virtual relationships give us a false sense of connection.
-But in-person is always better.
+But face-to-face is always better.

 Technology like social media, email, and texting should be used as a supplement to what is most important: face-to-face (or over the phone) conversations.
-Send an email to invite a past client to coffee, or text a lead to schedule a phone call.
+Send an email to invite a past client out for coffee, or text a lead to schedule a phone call.
 (Then, use our 8 strategies for better conversations!)